 Granted, some of these people have legitimate reasons for being on waivers, like the fact that they got some kind of cancer or even had a stroke, but when you’ve got 20/50 people on waivers, there’s a serious problem with the system and somebody is exploiting the fuck out it.

 That’s fine, though, you might be saying inside your optimistic little head.
 I really enjoy PT.
-Well, that’s fantastic, GI Stanley.
-Maybe you’ll love the shit out of it.
-Or maybe (and probably much more likely), you’re going to hate it.
-Why?
-Because you can’t go to the gym and exercise the way you want to during these PT sessions.
+That’s awesome, but you can’t go to the gym and exercise the way you want to during these PT sessions.
 It’s forced, mass PT that requires you to do their routine, which most of the time makes no sense and is a complete joke.
 Nothing’s personalized like it is when you go to the gym.
 You’re not working the same muscles every week because there’s usually someone different running the program, so good luck seeing any progress whatsoever.

 And if that isn’t enough, you’re working out with people who are twenty years older than you.
 That means the work out routine you’re doing has to be easy enough so that everyone can do it, including your 58 year old chief.
 Good luck getting anything useful out of that.